MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Collaborative Stageview

 Collaborative Stageview enables multitasking scenarios for your app content in Teams.
 Users can open and view your app content inside a new Teams window while accompanied by a side panel conversation.
 This view enables meaningful content engagement and collaboration from within the same window.

-We recommend Collaborative Stageview when the user opens content from a conversation such as a chat, a channel, or a channel tab.
+Best usage: When content opened from a conversation such as chat, channel, or channel tab.

 :::image type="content" source="~/assets/images/tab-images/collab-view.png" alt-text="The illustration shows the Collaborative Stageview in Teams.":::

 ### Stageview Multi-window

 Stageview Multi-window is useful for scenarios that requires a user to multitask in Teams without the need for collaboration.
 This view opens the app content in a new Teams window without a side panel conversation, that allows users to focus on their task.
-We recommend Stageview Multi-window in scenarios where the user opens content from a nonconversational surface such as a personal app.
+We recommend Stageview Multi-window in scenarios where the user opens content .

+Best usage: When content opened from a nonconversational surface such as a personal app.

 :::image type="content" source="~/assets/images/tab-images/multi-view.png" alt-text="The illustration shows the Stageview Multi-window in Teams.":::